OliviaSalonga/catalog-postgresql/README.md

   - Change Uncomplicated Firewall configrations
   - Change SSH port in /etc/ssh/sshd_config
   - Configured /etc/hosts and /etc/hostname to contain the correct host & ip address
+  - Changed /etc/ssh/sshd_config to have the folloing configurations: (1) 'PasswordAuthentication yes' to enable user to ssh to server using a password, (2) 'PermitRootLogin no' to disable root ssh login, and (3) 'AllowUsers grader' to only allow grader user to log in to the server

 * Finger

 * Apache2